wmeints/linguametrica/README.md

 ---

 **IMPORTANT** This is a work in progress.
-No metrics are collected and I haven't built any tests yet to verify the tool
+Very few metrics work, and I haven't tested all edge cases yet.

 ---